CH-chuan/tumo-self/README.md

 # About

-Tumo – open-source AI media generation app, supporting Replicate, OpenAI, and more. 🚀
+Tumo – an open-source AI image generation app, supporting Replicate, OpenAI, and more. 🚀

 To try it out for free, go to [Takin.ai](https://tumo.takin.ai).